tech-drew/mini-rack-home-lab/docs/networking-equipment-analysis.md

 For this setup, I chose MikroTik equipment due to its enterprise-grade features, flexibility, and extensive configuration options, making it ideal for learning advanced networking in a home lab environment.
 The RB5009 PoE router handles routing, firewall, VLANs, and other Layer 3 functionality for my needs.

 One notable limitation is that MikroTik wireless lacks robust client roaming support.
-While a single MikroTik AP performs very well, multiple APs in the same network often exhibit poor handoff behavior, making roaming unreliable.
+While a single MikroTik AP performs well, multiple APs in the same network often exhibit poor handoff behavior, making roaming unreliable.
 Based on my experience as a SysAdmin with a CCNA background, roaming was a consistent problem that I was unable to fully resolve.
 Some users report success using advanced CAPsMAN configurations, but in practice, achieving smooth multi-AP roaming with MikroTik APs can be difficult.
 I would not recommend using MikroTik APs for multi-AP wireless deployments.
 These issues were observed on RouterOS 7.10–7.17.

 In hindsight, a more balanced approach for multi-AP setups would be to pair the MikroTik RB5009 router with Ubiquiti APs managed via a Cloud Key.